Hong Kong court begins hearing final arguments in Jimmy Lai's national security trial

 After Friday’s hearing, the Hong Kong government alleged foreign media outlets had attempted to mislead the public about Lai's medical care.
 It said a medical examination of Lai found no abnormalities and that the medical care he received in custody was adequate.

-When Lai entered the courtroom, he waved and smiled to those sitting in the public gallery and briefly instructed his legal team in a voice audible to public attendees.
-He closed his eyes at times when the prosecution laid out its legal arguments.
+When Lai entered the courtroom on Monday, he waved and smiled to those sitting in the public gallery and briefly instructed his legal team in a voice audible to public attendees.
+He closed his eyes for a while in the morning when the prosecution laid out its legal arguments.

 The heart monitor was delivered to Lai and he had no complaints about his health, Chau said.